Olympia Regional Airport: History

-The airport served as a satellite of nearby McChord Field during World War II, and commercial aviation history at the Olympia Airport extends to the 1920s.
+In 1941, after the start of World War II, the airport served as a satellite of nearby McChord Field.
+Between July 1942 and August 1943, it was home to the 37th Flying Training Squadron (part of the 55th Pursuit Group) and their fleet of P-43 Lancers and P-38H Lightning interceptors.
+The airport returned to the City of Olympia in 1947.

 The airport now supports large business jets, cargo aircraft, military helicopters and has a backup runway lighting system for uninterrupted operations.
 Olympia Airport also has an ILS (Instrument Landing System) and backup power system for operations during bad weather or low visibility.
-The Olympia VOR, located on the field, also provides Instrument Approaches into the Olympia Airport in low visibility conditions.
+The Olympia VOR, located on the field, also provides instrument approaches into the Olympia Airport in low visibility conditions.

-The FAA funded a $15 million improvement project that was completed in September, 2008.
+The FAA funded a $15 million improvement project that was completed in September 2008.
 The work focused on runway line-of-sight improvements and enhanced taxiway and runway signage.
 In the late 1990s, the airport's runway protection zone was extended with the purchase of $5.5 million worth of land on each end of the primary runway, and an above ground fuel facility was constructed.

 Facilities and aircraft

-Olympia Regional Airport covers an area of 845 acre at an elevation of 209 feet (64 m) above mean sea level.
+Olympia Regional Airport covers an area of 845 acre at an elevation of 208 feet (63 m) above mean sea level.
 It has two asphalt paved runways: 17/35 is 5,500 by 150 feet with precision markings (1,676 x 46 m) and runway 8/26 is 4,157 by 150 feet with basic markings (1,267 x 46 m).
 The airport has a passenger terminal, an air traffic control tower and a full-instrument landing approach system.

-The field is home to fixed wing and helicopter flight instruction, major aircraft and oxygen maintenance facilities, the Washington State Patrol aviation division, and a key navigational aid (Olympia VOR) that is used by commercial flights inbound to Seattle-area airports, including Seattle-Tacoma International Airport, as well as use by general aviation aircraft in the region.
+The field is home to fixed wing and helicopter flight instruction, major aircraft and oxygen maintenance facilities, the Washington State Patrol aviation division, and a key navigational aid (Olympia VOR) that is used by commercial flights inbound to Seattle-area airports, including Seattle-Tacoma International Airport, as well as by general aviation aircraft in the region.